PentahoCommunityMeetup2015/info/README.md

 - [Julio Costa (Webdetails)](http://www.webdetails.pt): Responsive design with cTools
 - [Francesco Corti](https://twitter.com/frkcorti) and Alberto Mercati: transparent and trusted authentication between an external application and Pentaho.
 (If you've not seen Francescos presentations before you're in for a treat!)
 - [Marc Batchelor (founder and VP of Engineering Pentaho)](): Community Contribution Guidelines and Process – How can the community contribute to Pentaho Development
-- [Andre Simoes (XpandIT](): Taming Big Data - Big data is getting mature, is your company ready to handle capture and orchestrate all the processes running within a cluster?

 ### Business Stream

-- ~~[Nelson Sousa of Ubiquis Consulting](https://twitter.com/ubiquisbi) will talk about Mapping and the benefits it can provide to the business~~
 - [Owen Bowden](https://twitter.com/tweetsfromowen) Beating blood cancer with help from the Pentaho community
 - [Mark Stubbs](https://www.linkedin.com/pub/mark-stubbs/5/45/98) Pentaho Solutions Architect will talk about some of the most exciting Pentaho BigData projects currently running in London
 - [Juanjo Ortilles](https://twitter.com/jortilles) Web Adhoc Query Executor (WAQE) A successor to WAQR.
 - [Emilio Arias](https://twitter.com/e_arias) Analyzing Ashley Madison data with Pentaho
 - [Marcello Pontes from oncase](https://twitter.com/marpontes) Customizing biserver with Tapa and some more plugin goodies.
 How to take advantage of the plugin whats reusable ans some more hot news for Dashboarders.
+- [Andre Simoes (XpandIT](): Taming Big Data - Big data is getting mature, is your company ready to handle capture and orchestrate all the processes running within a cluster?

 # Sunday: Venue info, agenda, etc.